A trailblazing champion for Wisconsin women and families

 A fighter committed to increasing opportunity for all

-With Donald Trump and the Republicans doing everything they can to push their extreme, virulently anti-woman agenda, Tammy’s seat was marked as a top priority for GOP takeover and was a magnet for special interest spending.
-But Tammy has shown us time and time again that she has what it takes to run strong grassroots campaigns — and she has another victory to prove it.
-“When I first ran for Congress, EMILY’s List was with me from the start,” she has said.
-In 1998, when Tammy won her first congressional campaign, one of the opponents in the race ran on a platform of opposing LGBT rights.
-At the time, Tammy said what the “right wing didn’t count on was that the community only grew stronger,” in spite of the hatred.
-As we face an outpouring of hateful, dangerous rhetoric and policies coming from Donald Trump and the Republican Party today, Tammy’s ability to bring people together and build a positive movement for progressive change even in the midst of incredible odds is more important than ever.
-The EMILY’s List community is proud to have supported this exceptional public servant every step of the way on her path to re-election.
+Sen. Baldwin’s seat is once again marked as a top priority for GOP takeover, and is sure to be a magnet for special interest spending.
+But she has shown us time and time again that she has what it takes to run strong grassroots campaigns — and the EMILYs List community is proud to be with her every step of the way.
+“When I first ran for Congress, EMILYs List was with me from the start,” she has said.
+In 1998, when Baldwin won her first congressional campaign, one of the opponents in the race ran on a platform of opposing LGBTQ+ rights.
+At the time, she said what the “right wing didn’t count on was that the community only grew stronger,” in spite of the hatred.
+Now more than ever, her ability to bring people together and build a positive movement for change even in the midst of incredible odds is more important than ever.
+The EMILYs List community is proud to stand with this exceptional public servant every step of the way on her path to reelection.